Here’s a great tool tip I figured out several years ago while working underneath my car.

-They’re a great way to keep my eyes safe and actually see what I’m doing.
+They’re a great way to keep your eyes safe and actually see what you’re doing.

 The BMW Car Club of America got special access to the work areas of Bimmerworld, Turner Motorsport and RLL work areas.
 And then there are the rest of the shots.

 Why was this day so great?
 What made the difference?
 I chalk it up to a great student and my own commitment to improving my skills as an instructor.
 My first time instructing in an SUV was eye opening.
 I discovered that a Denali handles like a large boat.
 (I’ll reserve “battleship” status for a school bus.)